mccart555/HotelBookingAPI/README.md

   "Breakfast": true
 }

 All EFCore SQL goes to console for debugging and optimisation.

+With regards to using the SA Account for SQL Server - bad I know, but I thought it would be ok for this test to keep it simple.